The Firm has extensive experience trying cases in federal and state courts and represents clients in administrative hearings and private arbitrations.

 Our experience and lean trial teams achieve excellent results.
-Among the Firm’s recent trials to verdict are:
+Among the Firm’s recent trials are:

 United States v.
 Smith (N.D.
 Ill.), Represented Jeffrey Ruffo, where the indictment alleged principally conspiracy, fraud and spoofing charges with respect to certain precious metals trading.
 After a month-long trial, our client was acquitted in full.

 United States v.
 Shapiro (D. Conn), Represented lead defendant, Ross Shapiro, in a six-week federal court jury trial on an indictment charging conspiracy, securities fraud and wire fraud in connection with certain non-agency RMBS trading in the secondary market.
 Our client was acquitted on eight counts of securities and wire fraud.
-The jury did not reach a verdict on a conspiracy count, and the government and our client entered into a one-year deferred prosecution agreement concerning this count; when the agreement expires, the count will be dismissed.
+The jury did not reach a verdict on a conspiracy count, and the government and our client entered into a one-year deferred prosecution agreement concerning this count, which has now been dismissed.

 SEC v.
 Duka (SEC), in which our client, a former managing director of Standard & Poors who oversaw commercial loan-backed mortgage securities ratings, was accused of fraud and multiple additional controls and negligence charges relating to eight ratings reports and analyses.
 Following a multi-week trial before an SEC Administrative Law Judge, our client was found not liable on the fraud charges and all but one of the negligence-based charges.
 Although the SEC had sought a substantial fine and an industry bar, the Court rejected the government’s application, declining to impose any suspension or bar and ordering only a $5,000 fine.